 “Uh, did you see my cookbooks?”
 I whispered.

-He picked one up and thumbed through it.
-I noticed for the first time that only the dessert section showed use…
+He thumbed through one, and I noticed that only the dessert section showed use…

 Back to Real Life

-As I imagined this exchange, I realized my project list tackled areas people would see and appreciate.
+As I imagined this exchange, I realized my project list tackled areas other people would see and appreciate.
 I wanted my efforts to show.
-My Lord wants better.
+But my Lord wants better.
 He wants me to prosper.
 He addresses my weak spots, not to shame me but to free me, so I will soar.